 8 candy pieces were left + the 31 given out + plus the ones Mary took + the ones Nick took

 8+31+5+4= 48 Answer: The box came with 48 pieces of candy.

 Selecting the best strategy for a problem comes with practice and often problems will require the use of more than one strategies.

 Print and digital activities

-I have created a collection of activity cards with word problems (print and google slides) to solve using the strategies above.
-The collection includes 70 problem (5 challenge ones) and their solutions and explanations.
+I have created a collection of print and digital activity cards and worksheets with word problems (print and google slides) to solve using the strategies above.
+The collection includes 70 problems (5 challenge ones) and their solutions and explanations.

 Ask your students to write their own problems using the problems in this resource, and more, as examples.
 Start with a simple type.
 Students learn a lot when trying to compose a problem.
 They can share the problem with their partner or the whole class.
 Make a collection of problems to share with another class.

-Find the free and premium version of the resource below.
-The premium version includes 70 problems (challenge problems included) and their solutions (140 slides, printable cards)
+Find the free and premium versions of the resource below.
+The premium version includes 70 problems (challenge problems included) and their solutions